When we complete the internal review, there are 3 different types of decisions we can make. We can:

 We confirm the original decision if we decide it was the correct or preferable decision.

-This means, out of the decisions we could make, the internal reviewer decides the original decision is the correct decision, or the decision that fits best, based on the law for the NDIS, the evidence and facts.
+This means, out of the decisions we could make, the internal reviewer decides the original decision is the correct decision, or the decision that fits best, based on:

-For example, we might decide you’re not eligible for the NDIS, and the internal reviewer confirms the original decision.
+For instance, we might decide you’re not eligible for the NDIS, and the internal reviewer confirms the original decision.
 This means you’re still not eligible for the NDIS.

 Example